Make Sure You Actually Want To Go

 Find The Best Way For You To Take Notes

 Everyone’s methods for note-taking is different and suited to their needs and capabilities.
 Some prefer to handwrite everything while in a lecture and then type it out at home, while others would rather bring a laptop to class for easy access to all their documents and a faster way to transcribe everything the professor is saying.
-Whatever your method, be sure that it will serve you well come exam season when you will need to look back at a semester’s worth of notes to study from.
-For an added layer of efficiency and security, save all your important documents in a virtual data room so that you know they won’t get lost and that you can access them whenever, wherever.
+Whatever your method, be sure it will serve you well come exam season when you will need to look back at a semester’s worth of notes to study from.
+For an added layer of efficiency and security, save all your essential documents in a virtual data room so that you know they won’t get lost and can access them whenever, wherever.

 Connect With Your Professors